 While the $g$ factors of the THQ and of the SHQ show a very similar dependence on the orientation of $\boldsymbol{B}$, the Rabi frequencies differ remarkably in the two cases (Fig.~\ref{fig2}).
 In fact, for all the considered orientations of $\boldsymbol{B}$ and of the oscillating electric field $\delta \boldsymbol{E}_{\rm R}$, the Rabi frequency of the THQ displays a non-monotonic dependence on the dot aspect ratio ($\omega_x$).
-Moreover, the $f_{R,\alpha}^{(3)}$ are characterized by the presence of pronounced maxima, and by regions corresponding to a large enhancement with respect to the SHQ, mostly --- but not exclusively --- concentrated in the quasi-circular dot regime ($\hbar\omega_x\gtrsim 5\,$meV).
-Sharp peaks in the Rabi frequencies of the THQ show up at $\hbar\omega_x\approx3.8\,$meV.
-These features correspond to, and are most likely related to, the presence of a narrow anticrossing between the first and second excited doublet \cite{SuppMat}.
+Moreover, the $f_{{\rm R},\alpha}^{(3)}$ are characterized by the presence of pronounced maxima, and by regions corresponding to a large enhancement with respect to the SHQ, mostly --- but not exclusively --- concentrated in the quasi-circular dot regime ($\hbar\omega_x\gtrsim 5\,$meV).
+The case of the circular quantum dot is not considered, because the energy gap between the ground and first-excited doublet in the THQ decreases with the dot ellipticity for $\hbar\omega_x\gtrsim 3.8\,$meV, and vanishes for $\hbar\omega_x=\hbar\omega_y=6\,$meV (see Appendix \ref{app: Levels}), making this geometry unsuitable for the implementation of the THQ.